Twilight-88/culinary-delight/README.md

   .exit
 </ul>

 #### Additional Information
 <ul>
-  <br><li>**User Registration and Login:** The user registration process is straightforward.
+  <li>**User Registration and Login:** The user registration process is straightforward.
 Users can sign up by providing their name, email, and password.
 After registering, they can log in using their credentials.
-This feature ensures that users have a personalized experience on the website, such as viewing their reservation history and sending messages.<li><br>
+This feature ensures that users have a personalized experience on the website, such as viewing their reservation history and sending messages.<li>

   ![Screenshot_31-12-2024_21746_127 0 0 1](https://github.com/user-attachments/assets/90e21550-1db1-46d5-b3b9-8d5b407dca8d)

-  <br><li>**Table Reservation System:** The table reservation system allows users to select the date, time, and number of guests for their reservation.
+  <li>**Table Reservation System:** The table reservation system allows users to select the date, time, and number of guests for their reservation.
 Once submitted, the system checks for availability and confirms the reservation.
-This feature is integrated with the back-end to manage table availability and ensure a smooth booking process.</li><br>
+This feature is integrated with the back-end to manage table availability and ensure a smooth booking process.</li>

   ![Screenshot 2024-12-31 022216](https://github.com/user-attachments/assets/e4e297b5-4fa7-40c9-b7ed-e8131b7b9866)

-  <br><li>**Challenges Faced:** Developing a user-friendly and responsive design was one of the main challenges.
+  <li>**Challenges Faced:** Developing a user-friendly and responsive design was one of the main challenges.
 Ensuring that the website works seamlessly across various devices required extensive testing and adjustments.
-Another challenge was integrating the various country-specific menus, which involved managing multiple datasets and ensuring that the correct menu is displayed based on the user's selection.</li><br>
+Another challenge was integrating the various country-specific menus, which involved managing multiple datasets and ensuring that the correct menu is displayed based on the user's selection.</li>

   ![Screenshot 2024-12-31 022701](https://github.com/user-attachments/assets/2ced6de8-397e-417e-9b53-2b86ce89dc97)

-  <br><li>**Country-Specific Menus:** The website offers distinct menus for different countries.
+  <li>**Country-Specific Menus:** The website offers distinct menus for different countries.
 This feature is managed by storing the menu data in SQLite and dynamically loading the relevant menu based on the user's selection.
-This allows users to explore a variety of dining options tailored to their preferences and regional tastes.</li><br>
+This allows users to explore a variety of dining options tailored to their preferences and regional tastes.</li>

   ![Screenshot 2024-12-31 022837](https://github.com/user-attachments/assets/af5546f9-ec67-4505-8a20-214d102e2ba5)
 </ul>